The ECS project was done. But every job I was looking at wanted Kubernetes, and I hadn’t touched EKS in a while. So I needed to go build a thing.

 Issue #1: Port Conflict with kubectl port-forward

-The Problem: Running kubectl port-forward svc/argocd-server 8080:443 failed with “address already in use.”
+Running kubectl port-forward svc/argocd-server 8080:443 threw “address already in use.”
+I had a port-forward open in another terminal I’d forgotten about.

 # Find what's using port 8080